 - Watch the video: Auschwitz-Birkenau: 70 Years After Liberation… A Warning to Future Generations

 - Read a statement by Minister Kenney on the 70th anniversary

 - News Release - Minister Uppal marks the 70th anniversary of the Liberation of Auschwitz-Birkenau

 Canada and the International Holocaust Remembrance Alliance

 The International Holocaust Remembrance Alliance (IHRA) is an intergovernmental body made up of government officials and experts from 31 countries.
 It supports Holocaust education, remembrance and research in member countries and around the world.
-Canada will chair the IHRA in 2013–2014.
+Canada chaired IHRA from March 2013 to March 2014.

 - Learn more about our role